osohq/oso/new-docs/content/java/getting-started/application/index.md

 ## In Your Application

-There are two pieces to get started with oso in your application.
+There are two pieces to get started with Oso in your application.
 The policy file, and the `oso.isAllowed` call.

 The policy file captures the authorization logic you want to apply in